This post may contain affiliate links. You can read my disclosure page for more information.

 I. LOVE.
 COFFEE.
 Hot, cold, over ice, smelling the grounds, eating desserts made with coffee, you name it.
 The only coffee I don’t like is black coffee.
 I just can’t do it.
 My niece has a theory that maybe I don’t actually like coffee at all, but rather all the flavors and creams that I add in. 🙂 She might be right.

 I like the process of making coffee and “having coffee.”
 I love that first sip in the morning.
 I also like iced or cold-brew coffee in the afternoon.
 Especially once it gets hot outside.
-Which should be any minute now in Texas. 🙂
+Which is now in Texas. 🙂

 But buying coffee drinks as often as I like to drink them can get expensive.
 So I make most of my coffee at home.
 I do get a Starbucks coffee on Monday mornings because there is a Starbucks in my grocery store and I love to drink coffee while I’m shopping for groceries.

 It’s so easy to make good coffee at home.
 We have lots of different coffee paraphernalia on our counter.
 We have a Tassimo coffee machine, which my husband uses every morning before leaving for work.
 We also have a Nespresso machine, which I love for a quick espresso any time of day.
-We also have a drip coffee maker and a percolator.
+We also have a drip coffee maker.
 I know.
 It’s a lot. 🙂 But I use all of them.

 Some of the pros of drinking cold-brew coffee include the fact that it is less acidic than traditionally brewed coffee, and has a more concentrated flavor.